AndrewWritesCode/File-Mapper/README.md

 Maps all files rooted to a given directory and stores in a python dictionary

 ## GUI USE:
--Be sure to have PyQt5 installed
+-Be sure to have PyQt5 installed (and python 3.10)

 1) run fileMapper_app.py
 2) define all paths